 Narooma and Bermagui road trip; lighthouses of South coast NSW

-PIN for later reference - The ultimate road trip on the east coast of Australia
+PIN for later reference – Ultimate Road Trip on the East Coast of Australia

-PIN for later reference – The ultimate road trip on the east coast of Australia
+PIN for later reference – Ultimate Road Trip on the East Coast of Australia

-• Australia is huge and the distance for the road trip from Lakes Entrance to Cairns is approximately 3400 kilometres.
+• Vast Distance: Australia’s sheer size makes the road trip from Lakes Entrance to Cairns cover approximately 3400 kilometres.

-• There are shell and BP petrol stations along the way.
+• Petrol Stations: Shell and BP petrol stations are conveniently located along the route for fueling up.

-• There is good mobile coverage in all the towns and cities I have mentioned in this post.
+• Mobile Coverage: Enjoy good mobile coverage in all the towns and cities mentioned in this post, ensuring connectivity throughout your journey.

-For fun big things to see on the way, read 11 big things to see in NSW.
+For fun big things to see on the road trip, read 11 big things to see in NSW.

 Towns and cities between Lakes Entrance and Sydney

-There are many beautiful coastal towns and cities between Lakes Entrance and Sydney.
-But I have listed the ones that I have been to and have loved them.
+While there are numerous charming coastal towns and cities scattered between Lakes Entrance and Sydney, I have curated a list of the ones I personally explored and found to be particularly enchanting.

 Victoria